SeaseLtd/rated-ranking-evaluator/rre-tools/docs/dataset_generator/README.md

 > - **llm_explanation_destination** (Needed only if `save_llm_explanation: true`): File path where it contains
 > <query, doc_id, rating, explanation> records (e.g., "resources/rating_explanation.json")
 > - **datastore_autosave_every_n_updates** (Optional): Number of successful updates (adds or ratings) after which
-> - the in-memory datastore is saved.
+> the in-memory datastore is saved.
 If not given, the datastore is saved at the end of the process.
+> - **enable_cartesian_product** (Optional): Enable cartesian product scoring between queries and documents used to
+> generate queries.
+Defaults to `true`

 #### Some important things to add